Special Educational Needs

 - Have significantly greater difficulty in learning than the majority of others of the same age; or

-- Have a disability which prevents or hinders them from making use of educational facilities of a kind generally provided for others of the same age in mainstream school
+- Have a disability which prevents or hinders them from making use of educational facilities generally provided for others of the same age in mainstream schools.

 Categories of SEND: